 Your body is a self-healing and self-regulating organism.
 We are our own ecosystem.
-When an ecosystem is “sick”, we try to determine what is creating the toxicity or “sickness” and remove it so the ecosystem becomes healthy again.
+When an ecosystem is sick, we try to determine what is creating the toxicity or sickness and remove it so the ecosystem becomes healthy again.
 The same is true of the human body.
-Unfortunately, we often don't treat our body like an ecosystem.
+Unfortunately, we often don't treat our body as an ecosystem.
 Often we mask the symptoms instead of looking to find the cause of our sickness.
-In this article I will explore the idea of food as good medicine.
+In this article, I will explore the idea of food as good medicine.
 Food as a means to heal our body, our ecosystem.

 Nutritional support or food is the cellular support to your body.
 Functional medicine begins with food.
-Food is energy, information and can be good medicine for our body.
-Eating a clean diet of high quality foods that include a wide variety of whole, plant based foods, lean protein, and good fats is truly powerful medicine that improves health and can hinder the development of disease.
+Food is energy, information, and can be good medicine for our body.
+Eating a clean diet of high-quality foods that include a wide variety of whole, plant-based foods, lean protein, and good fats is a truly powerful medicine that improves health and can hinder the development of a disease.

 If you want to improve the quality of your nutrients.
 Here is a guide to help you.

 - Eat Clean & Organic: The addition of artificial colorings, flavorings, additives, preservatives has compromised our food.
-Conventionally grown (non-organic) produce, grains, nuts, seeds and legumes is often treated with pesticides, herbicides and insecticides.
+Conventionally grown (non-organic) produce, grains, nuts, seeds, and legumes are often treated with pesticides, herbicides, and insecticides.
 When you eat a clean, organic diet you are eliminating a large source of toxicity and increasing the overall nutrient content.
-This also helps increase you liver's ability to eliminate toxins that are already there.
+This also helps increase your liver's ability to eliminate toxins that are already there.
 So try to eat organic as much as possible.
-Try to eat at least 6 different colors (red, orange, yellow, green, blue-purple, and tan/white) of plant foods daily to get a wide variety of vitamins, minerals and phytonutrients.
+Try to eat at least 6 different colors (red, orange, yellow, green, blue-purple, and tan/white) of plant foods daily to get a wide variety of vitamins, minerals, and phytonutrients.
 For a list of the Dirty Dozen and Clean 15 foods, go to ewg.org.
 The list is updated annually.

-- Focus on Whole, plant based foods: Whole, plant based foods include fruits, vegetables, whole grains, nuts, seeds and legumes.
+- Focus on Whole, plant-based foods: Whole, plant-based foods include fruits, vegetables, whole grains, nuts, seeds, and legumes.
 Eating a wide variety of these foods ensures we get adequate fiber and phytonutrients.
 The fiber in these foods helps to fill you up and feel less hungry.
-Insoluble fiber found in bran and outer coat of vegetables, helps to sweep out debris from our intestines and allows the food to move along.
+Insoluble fiber found in bran and the outer coat of vegetables helps to sweep out debris from our intestines and allows the food to move along.
 Soluble fiber in foods like oat bran, barley, nuts, seeds, beans, lentils, peas, and some fruits and vegetables slows down digestion allowing for nutrients to be absorbed from our gut.
 It also helps trap toxins so we can excrete them.
-Fiber provide “food" for the healthy bacteria in our digestive systems.
+Fiber provides "food" for the healthy bacteria in our digestive systems.
 Try to consume at least 30 grams of dietary fiber each day.

 - Added Sugars: Added sugar contributes a significant amount of calories in the American diet.
 This is mainly through refined grains, desserts and sugar-sweetened beverages such as soda, sports/energy drinks, sweetened coffee and tea, fruit drinks and flavored milk.
 Not only are the added calories a concern to weight management, but also to blood sugar levels and control.
 The increase in consumption of added sugar and sweeteners has led to an increased incidence of Type II diabetes in younger people as well as a foundation for obesity and the development of heart disease.
 Sugars also promote inflammation and accelerated aging via insulin and cortisol.
 Try to reduce your added sugar consumption to no more than 1-3 teaspoons daily.